 Defeated nursing home patient death claims and kickback investigations.
 In his representation of several nursing homes, Mr. Lincenberg has defended administrators and facilities in various claims.
 These include defeating claims in connection with patient deaths and investigations into claims of kickbacks from vendors.

-Providing continuing counsel to an international government contractor connected to inquires made by Homeland Security and other agencies concerning vendor sales to sanctioned parties, FCPA violations, fraud and other allegations of wrongdoing.
+Providing continuing counsel to an international government contractor connected to inquiries made by Homeland Security and other agencies concerning vendor sales to sanctioned parties, FCPA violations, fraud and other allegations of wrongdoing.

 Conducted dozens of confidential internal investigations for companies in response to whistleblower allegations, private complaints, and government investigations.